scrublife93/scrublife93.github.io/README.md

 3.  **Python Scripts** process, optimize, and "bake" the content into static JSON files.
 4.  **The Website** reads this static JSON, ensuring instant load times.

+This setup bypasses GitHub Pages' lack of dynamic backend support while avoiding the cost/complexity of hosting a full server (like VPS or Heroku).
+It's "Serverless" in the truest sense.

 ---

 ## 🏗️ Project Components